emosl/ChicasUnicornio/GDD.md

 ### **Game Flow**

-1. Player starts in forest
+1. Player starts in prarie
 2. Pond to the left, must move right
 3. To the right is a hill, player jumps to traverse it (&quot;jump&quot; taught)
 4. Player encounters castle - door&#39;s shut and locked